 The best thing about making oat milk from home is you need just 4 ingredients:

-- Vanilla extractĀ or vanilla bean paste
+- Vanilla extract or vanilla bean paste

-- Date syrup or maple syrup
+- Honey or maple syrup

 - Salt: A little pinch of salt helps amplify the flavors of this milk so much.
 Little note: make sure to use kosher salt, specifically Diamond Crystal kosher salt.
 If youāre using Morton kosher salt, reduce the salt by half.
 Morton is much saltier and denser than Diamond Crystal kosher salt.

 - After a few hours, youāll notice the oat milk has separated.
 Donāt worry, this is totally natural and should happen since you didn’t add any gums or emulsifiers in this non-dairy milk.
-Simply shake the milk jug a few times to get the oat milk back to its creamy self again!Ā
+Simply shake the milk jug a few times to get the oat milk back to its creamy self again!

 FAQ’s & Notes

 - How to store the homemade oat milk: Store the oat milk in the fridge for up to 4 days.
-Any longer than that and the milk will start to smell a little funky and not taste as fresh.Ā
+Any longer than that and the milk will start to smell a little funky and not taste as fresh.

 - Why is my homemade oat milk chalky?
 Typically, this is how oat milk tastes on its own.
-Which is why I recommend adding in the vanilla extract and date syrup to mask the chalky texture.
+Which is why I recommend adding in the vanilla extract and honey/maple syrup to mask the chalky texture.

-- How do you make homemade oat milk not separate?Homemade oat milk will also separate, because it has no gums or emulsifiers.
-That said, simply shake the oatmilk a bit to emulsify the milk again!Ā Or you can add 1/8 tsp xantham gum before blending the milk to help keep the milk emulsified.
+- How do you make homemade oat milk not separate?
+Homemade oat milk will also separate because it has no gums or emulsifiers.
+That said, simply shake the oat milk a bit to emulsify it again!
+Or you can add 1/8 tsp xantham gum before blending the milk to help keep it emulsified.

 Creamy Homemade Oat Milk